jianyuan/terraform-provider-openai/docs/resources/user_role.md

 subcategory: ""
 description: |-
   Modifies a user's role in the organization.
+  NOTE: The new openai_user_role_assignment resource supports predefined roles like owner and reader as well as custom roles.
+This resource may be removed in a future release.
 ---

 # openai_user_role (Resource)

 Modifies a user's role in the organization.

+**NOTE:** The new `openai_user_role_assignment` resource supports predefined roles like `owner` and `reader` as well as custom roles.
+This resource may be removed in a future release.

 ## Example Usage